anordhoff/dotfiles/linux/readme.md

 ## display

-the [gnome-randr](https://github.com/maxwellainatchi/gnome-randr-rust) command can be used as a replacement for xrandr on gnome with wayland.
-The following commands will configure an external 4k tv alongside the laptop's built-in display:
+The [gnome-randr](https://github.com/maxwellainatchi/gnome-randr-rust) command can be used as a replacement for xrandr on Gnome with Wayland.
+The following commands will configure an external 4k TV alongside the laptop's built-in display:

 ```
 gnome-randr modify eDP-1 --persistent --mode 1920x1080@59.999324798583984 --primary